 About the Survey

-Millions of professionals and volunteers work with young people every day in the many settings where youth play, learn, and grow outside of the school day.
+Millions of staff and volunteers work with young people every day in the many settings where youth play, learn, and grow outside of the school day.
 Yet, we have little collective information about this essential workforce.

 We want to know more about those who are still in the youth fields and those who left, so that we can explore, define, and elevate this collective workforce and their work with youth.
 The information from the Power of Us Workforce Survey can also lead to action, informing policy, practice, and further research to better support the workforce.
 Learn more about the survey here.

 We believe that if we know more, we can do more.